JaswalLab/NumSimEX_Public/README.md

 The included files and folders are:

-* source code and instructions in BLAH
+* source code and instructions in the source_code folder
-* data and relevant files for B2M analysis in BLAH
+* data and relevant files for B2M analysis in the data_files folder
-* figure files for the paper in BLAH, and
+* figure files for the paper in the figure_files folder, and
-* supplemental files in BLAH.
+* supplemental files in the supplemental_files folder.

 Code and work here is protected by CC BY-NC-SA 4.0.